AxelHenir/CART-263/Assignments/Sosig Doge/README.md

 # EXERCISE 1 - Sausage Dog NG+

 # Alex Henri - 40108348 - January 18th, 2022
 In this program, you will be shown many animals and you must simply find and click on the sausage dog.
-Finding him will let you continue tot he next level.
+Finding him will let you continue to the next level.
 Find as many as you can before the music stops!
 Every level becomes increasingly difficult so prepare yourself for a challenge and keep those eyes peeled for the SD.
 Good luck and have fun! :)

 Controls:
 - ENTER to begin the game